How to Skyrocket Sales with Automated Ecommerce Warranty Claims

 In addition, automation can optimize the shipping and handling requirements that are integral to most warranty claims.
 A comprehensive warranty returns software can facilitate the shipping label creation process and simplify coordination with manufacturers or suppliers to ensure replacement products are sent out promptly.

 Most importantly, these features can be integrated into an online portal for shoppers that empowers them to initiate warranty claims independently.
-This is usually the most convenient option for buyers who want to return a product under warranty.
+This is usually the most convenient option for buyers who want to submit an RMA meaning it’s potentially under warranty.
 A convenient self-serve warranty request process shows a commitment to customer satisfaction that builds confidence and leads to profitable loyalty.

 An automated warranty returns process can also expand the impact of existing customer relationship management (CRM) software and help desk tools like Gorgias, Gladly or Zendesk.
 The syncing of a convenient claims portal and existing customer communication tools lets you better manage customer interactions around the warranty workflow.